ankush-phulia/COP-290/PingPong/readme.md

 # Multiplayer P2P ping-pong

-### Identical to the project in the COP 290 Repository

 * Uses JDK 1.8.0_51
     * Additionally uses the tween engine Libraries
     * Uses the Sliding Layout by Aurelien Ribon